ryan-mcclue/ryan-mcclue/src/mcu.md

 * Serial sends bits one after another
   Serial offers space-economy, which also allows for better sheilding and cheaper, therefore better at long distances
-  - Synchronous pairs data lines with clock signal, often faster
+  - Synchronous pairs data lines with clock signal, often faster Could sample on falling or rising edge
+    Setting speed isn't important, although there is maximum speed
-  - Asynchronous requires more effort in sending data reliably, i.e. framing with 9600-8N1
+  - Asynchronous requires more effort in sending data reliably, i.e. framing with 9600-8N1 No guarantee that both sides are running at the same rate Extra hardware required, can result in garbage data if both sides baud doesn't match, doesn't scale for multiple devices
 * Parallel sends multiple bits at the same time.
 Typically involves a 'bus'